December 03, 2020

 More Kettlebell Exercises for Beginners:

-A simple Youtube search and you can see how to do all of these exercises.
+A simple Youtube search and you can see how to do all of these exercises (the links above are to exercise guides we made).
 But for now, focus on the exercises in this workout (below).

 You’ll want to do workouts that are manageable.
 They should be challenging, but you should feel like you still have a little something left in the tank when you are done.
 You don’t want to overtrain or get so sore you can’t workout again for a week!
 Put simply, aim for a 30 minute workout.
 Even 20 minutes for a beginner is good, so long as there isn’t tons of rest time.